Skip to main content

 Competing Interests

-Dr. Abi-Dargham reports that she serves on the Scientific Advisory Board for Neurocrine, Sunovion, and Abbvie; on the Data Safety Monitoring Board for Merck; and as the Deputy Editor of Biological Psychiatry; holds stock options in Herophilus and Terran Life Sciences; and has received consulting fees/honoraria from Boehringer Ingelheim, Merck, Neurocrine, Otsuka, Roche, and Sunovion.
+Dr. Abi-Dargham serves on the Scientific Advisory Board for Neurocrine, Sunovion, and Abbvie; on the Data Safety Monitoring Board for Merck; and as the Deputy Editor of Biological Psychiatry; holds stock options in Herophilus and Terran Life Sciences; and has received consulting fees/honoraria from Boehringer Ingelheim, Merck, Neurocrine, Otsuka, Roche, and Sunovion.
 Dr Horga reports an investigator-initiated sponsored research agreement from Terran Biosciences outside the submitted work and having filed patents for the analysis and use of neuromelanin-sensitive magnetic resonance imaging in central nervous system disorders licensed to Terran Biosciences with no royalties received (WO2021034770A1, WO2022192728A3, AU2021377338A1, AU2019359377A1).
 Dr Wengler reports having filed patents for the analysis and use of neuromelanin-sensitive magnetic resonance imaging in central nervous system disorders licensed to Terran Biosciences with no royalties received (WO2021034770A1, WO2022192728A3, AU2021377338A1).
 The remaining authors report no financial relationships with commercial interests.

 Funding Information